Inappropriate Elimination by My Cat

 - Difficulty getting into/out of the box, especially in elderly, arthritic catsSometimes changing the litter brand or type, box location, personality changes in other cats, etc. can all cause this behavior changes.
 Many times it is impossible to determine the underlying cause.

-Medical problems such as parasites, inflammatory bowel disease, constipation, diarrhea, and other issues can also cause this problem.
+- Medical problems such as parasites, inflammatory bowel disease, constipation, diarrhea, and other issues can also cause this problem.

-Try to look for ANYTHING that is different and fix it.
+- Try to look for ANYTHING that is different and fix it.
 Adding more litter boxes is always a good idea.
 It is also a good reason to take your cat to the vet for an evaluation to ensure there is no underlying medical problem that may be causing this.

-Best of luck!
+- Best of luck!

-To read most recent questions Click here!
+- To read most recent questions Click here!

-Click here to see the full list of Ask Dr. Debra Questions and Answers!
+- Click here to see the full list of Ask Dr. Debra Questions and Answers!